-As seen with the City of North Bay's targeted occupations, the high-skilled workers category was not the only one in which there were labour market shortages.
-There was also a demand for NOC Skill Level C workers.
-Skill Level C includes intermediate jobs that usually call for high school and/or job-specific training such as transport truck drivers, home support workers and housekeepers (Canada 2020b).
+As seen with Thunder Bay's targeted occupations, the high-skilled workers category was not the only one in which there were labour market shortages.
+There was also a demand for NOC Skill Level C and Skill Level D workers.
+Skill Level C includes intermediate jobs that usually call for high school and/or job-specific training such as transport truck drivers, home support workers and housekeepers.
+Skill Level D includes labour jobs that usually give on-the-job training, such as food counter attendants and kitchen helpers (Canada 2020b).

 In theory, communities targeting immigrants with specific occupational experience that aligns with their current labour market shortages should result in an increase in employment rates for recent immigrants.
-Further contributing to positive labour market outcomes, a requirement of the RNIP is that the potential immigrant have a permanent job offer, further cementing employment upon arrival.
+Further contributing to positive labour market outcomes, a requirement of RNIP is that the potential immigrant have a permanent job offer, further cementing employment upon arrival.